source-dan/osu-replay-analysis/README.md

 ## How It Works

+(__This software can be used to detect ReplayRidor, or any other form of replay riding/stealing.
+It can also be used to check for relax, DKS/Macros, or any other form of key-press/hit cheat.__)

 This Python program is designed to parse and analyse `.osr` replay files from the game osu!.
 It extracts key press events and optionally calculates and visualises hold times for each key press event.
 Here’s how to use it:

 1. **Installation**: Clone the repository or download the `init.py` file to your local machine.